wanx-troopers/wanx-troopers.github.io/wan-i2v-tricks.md

 [GH:wallen0322/ComfyUI-AE-Animation](https://github.com/wallen0322/ComfyUI-AE-Animation) contains `AE Animation` node which is another good way to prepare control videos for TTM.

+[GH:Verolelb/ComfyUI-AE-Animation-English-Mod](https://github.com/Verolelb/ComfyUI-AE-Animation-English-Mod) a fork of the above fully translated into English.
+Additional flip and scale features.

 Half-cooked 3d can be supplied.
 One way to produce:
 > blender, put the image on a subdivided plane and use the depth map to displace the geometry, then animating the camera